dominika232323/AI-Form-Assistant/README.md

 2. At any point, you can:
    * Load a form from a JSON file from your desktop.
    * Download the current form.

+## Code Quality & Refactoring

+To ensure the code is clean, well-formatted, and type-safe, the following tools are used:
+* black for automatically formating Python code according to PEP8 standards,
+* mypy for catching type errors and ensuring your type hints are correct.